-Believe it or not, winter colds and flu are completely avoidable – with the right mix of smart habits and health hacks, you can boost your immune system and stay well all winter long!
+Believe it or not, seasonal colds and flu are completely avoidable – with the right mix of smart habits and health hacks, you can boost your immune system and stay well all year long!

-The 6 tips below will help you face Old Man Winter ready to fight infection and feel your best…
+The 6 tips below will help you face cold and flu season ready to fight infection and feel your best…

 Tip 1: Boost your vitamin D